-The task of picking up and disposing of litter is dirty, disgusting, and dangerous, and one which most people would rather not do.
-The personal time and effort that our adopting individuals and groups spend on the roads is by choice.
-This is not just a once or twice per year event for most, rather a constant, ongoing battle for typically ten months of the year.
-Because of this, VOLUNTEER MEMBER SAFETY is our primary concern.
-As we continue to grow in numbers of participants, there comes an increase in the need for safety equipment.
+The task of picking up and disposing of litter is dirty, disgusting, and dangerous, and for most of our groups, this is a constant, ongoing battle along our busy roads for ten months of the year.
+Because of this, VOLUNTEER MEMBER SAFETY is our #1 concern.
+As we continue to grow in numbers of participants, there comes an increasing need for safety equipment.

 Our goals are the following: